gilligan-ees-4760/EES_4760_5760_website/planning/latex_syllabus/EES_4760_5760_Homework_Assignments.md

   3. If your answers include diagrams or other kinds of figures or illustrations that are a pain to do in Word, you can hand-write your answers (**legibly!**), take a photo of them, and upload the photo.

-* **Graduate Students:** For exercises 5.5 and 5.8, you need to answer questions about your models.
+* **Graduate Students:** For exercise 5.8, you need to answer questions about your models.
 Do this in a file that you upload to Brightspace, or write your answers on paper and take a picture and upload it, or edit the "Info" page of your model and put the answer there.

 # Wed., Sep.
-18: Reproducing a model from its ODD
+17: Reproducing a model from its ODD

 ## Homework